jonnyreeves/jonnyreeves.github.io/content/maven-and-ant-managing-your-flash-projects-build-dependencies.md

 ## Using Linked Resource Folders To Share Dependencies Across Projects
 Most IDEs allow you to create [Linked Resource Folders](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Fconcepts%2Fconcepts-13.htm); the concept is simple – projects can import other projects source folders to allow them to share code, similar to unix symlinks – sounds great – however in practice it can cause lots of headaches!

-Image a workspace that includes three folders/libraries which are linked:
+Imagine a workspace that includes three folders/libraries which are linked:

 * 3rdparty – This project doesn’t compile or create anything, it simply serves as a dumping ground for all application’s shared dependencies, in this case, TweenLite.